build-canaries/clj-cctray/README.md

   (:require [clj-cctray.core :as :parser]))

 (parser/get-projects "some-url")
-(parser/get-projects "some-url" :options [:some-option])
+(parser/get-projects "some-url" :options {:some-option "the-value"})
 ```

 ## Options

-Options allow you to modify the output based on modifiers included in the project.
-Options are a map of keywords with
+Options are a map of keywords with values, that can be passed to modify the returned map in some way or set global parsing settings.

-values, most options will require it's value to be in a specific format.
-Extensive checks are currently not performed
+Most options will require the value to be in a specific format and checks are not performed, this is your responsibility.
+Failure to set the value correctly will most likely result in an exception being thrown.
-on option values to ensure this is the case, this is the responsibility of the user of this library.

 - `:server`
   A keyword representing the CI server the xml is coming from to allow any server specific parsing.
-Currently the only
-  servers that require specific parsing are `:go` and `:snap`.
+Currently the only values that trigger specific parsing are `:go` and `:snap` any other values will result in this option being ignored.

 - `:normalise`
-  This will cause various names (if they exist) to be normalised (see below for more details about normalisation).
-Can
-  take the values `:all`, `:name`, `:stage` or `:job`.
+  This will cause various map keys (if they exist) to be normalised (see below for more details about normalisation).
+Can take the values `:all` (to noramlise all the following keys), `:name`, `:stage` or `:job` (to just normalise that key).

 - `:strict-certificate-checks`
-  By default SSL certificates are not checked (more info below), setting this option to `true` will cause them to be
+  By default SSL certificates are not checked (more info below), setting this option to `true` will cause this to happen.
-  checked.
-Can also be set to `false` but since this is the default behaviour there is no reason to do so.

 - `:http-timeout-seconds`
   Setting this option to any valid `integer` will set the timeout of http connections in seconds.
-The default timeout
-  is 30 seconds.
+The default timeout is 30 seconds.

 ## Map keys